Henzler History, Family Crest & Coats of Arms

 The surname Henzler was first found in Saxony, where the family gained a significant reputation for its contributions to the emerging mediaeval society.
 The name became prominent as many branches of the family founded separate houses and acquired estates in various regions, always elevating their social status by their great contributions to society.
 Individual bearers of the name first mentioned in ancient chronicles include Ruf Heinz in Esslingen in 1417.

-Important Dates for the Henzler family
+Early History of the Henzler family

 This web page shows only a small excerpt of our Henzler research.
 Another 337 words (24 lines of text) covering the years 1595, 1841, 1805, 1608, 1817, 1602, 1564, 1609, 1630, 1689, 1686, 1687, 1688, 1689, 1749 and 1803 are included under the topic Early Henzler History in all our PDF Extended History products and printed products wherever possible.